Skip to content

 Genetic Correlations

 The same GWAS research examined genetic correlations between misophonia and other conditions.
-The findings are clinically significant:
+The findings are useful, but they should be read as early association signals:

 • Tinnitus: Significant positive correlation, suggesting overlapping neural mechanisms